Spotlight on Attendance

 - Rewarding pupils who achieve 100% attendance throughout the year with a special attendance badge

 Attendance and punctuality is monitored regularly with the Educational Social Worker (ESW).
 Our main objective is to support pupils and their families in raising attendance.
 If attendance falls below 95%, your child’s attendance will be monitored by the school and the ESW.
-Letters may be sent home and you may be invited into school for a meeting or the ESW may visit you at home.
+Letters may be sent home and you may be invited into school for a meeting or the ESW may visit you at home to look at ways of improving attendance/punctuality.

 If your child does fall ill or cannot attend school due to exceptional circumstances then please ensure you contact the school on the first day of absence, by 9:30am stating the reason.
 If the school does not receive an explanation for absence or if the explanation is unacceptable, then the absence will be marked as unauthorised.
 If pupils are absent frequently for medical reasons then a medical note may be requested.

 Holidays during term time are discouraged as there are a total of 175 non-school days in one year.
-Holiday absence must be sought from the Head teacher.
-However if attendance is below 90% the Head teacher will not authorise Holiday absence, unless there are exceptional circumstances.
-Holidays will not be authorised during test week which usually falls within the first 2 weeks of May each year – please check our website for details.
+The Local Authority recommends that no holidays are authorised in term time unless for exceptional circumstances.
+Holiday absence must be sought from the Head teacher by completing a ‘holiday request form’ from the office.
+The Head teacher has discretion to authorise a holiday up to 10 days during term time, however the Head teacher will not authorise holiday absence, unless there are exceptional circumstances (see below).
 Unauthorised absences can lead to legal action resulting in a Fixed Penalty Notice.

-A Fixed Penalty Notice can be issued where a pupil has accrued 10 unauthorised absences in term time (AM and PM count as separate absences) or for late registrations (more than 10 occasions in one term) or for truancy.
+A Fixed Penalty Notice can be issued where a pupil has accrued 10 unauthorised absences in term time (AM and PM count as separate absences so this is equivalent to 5 full days) or for late registrations (more than 10 occasions in one term) or for truancy.

-I would like to take this opportunity to congratulate all parents who ensure their child is attending school regularly and punctually and therefore benefiting fully from their educational opportunity.
+I would like to take this opportunity to congratulate all parents for ensuring their child is attending school regularly and punctually and therefore benefitting fully from their full educational opportunity.
 If you do have any problems with getting your child to school then please contact us – we are here to help!